kurafuto/kurafuto/README.md

 ## Heartbeats

-The servers should disable their heartbeating (making them "private" servers), and the edge balancer will heartbeat on the behalf of the servers.
+The servers should disable their heartbeating (making them "private"/"hidden"), and the edge balancer will heartbeat on the behalf of the servers.

 This is still _TODO_, and exactly how it will work is currently TBA.